AmasaDelano/dw-srd-offline/src/markdown/02_Playing_the_Game.md

 Many of the rules discussed in this chapter rely on a player character’s abilities and their modifiers.
 The abilities are Strength, Constitution, Dexterity, Intelligence, Wisdom, and Charisma.
 They measure a player character’s raw ability in each of those areas on a scale from 3 to 18, where 18 is the peak of mortal ability.

 Each ability has a modifier associated with it that is used when rolling with that ability.
-These are written as three-letter abbreviations: Str, Con, Dex, Int, Wis, Cha.
+These are written as three-letter abbreviations: STR, CON, DEX, INT, WIS, CHA.
 Modifiers range from -3 to +3.
 The modifier is always derived from the current ability score.

 ## Making Moves